Friday January 9, 2015

 This helped me to understand my role, and what gaps I was there to fill.
 I felt encouraged to use the Timeline and the tasking system to collaborate with my co-workers.
 I started to see what others were working on, which allowed me to offer assistance.
 I also started asking for input and help when I needed it.

 There isn’t a lot of chatting or talking across the office here, but communication is happening all the time under the surface.
 It makes us more productive, more directed in our efforts, and happier as co-workers.
+If you're managing remote employees, the Workflow Timeline helps to integrate remote employees with the work going on in the office and make them feel like valued parts of the team.

 3. It Rewards a Good Work Ethic